Bisher 71 mal gespeichert

 The nearby village, Cetatea de Balta prides itself with the newly restored Jidvei Castle.

-The closest town where you can find a big supermarket is Medias, a tiny medieval town, perfect for short walks and second-hand shopping.
+The closest towns where you can find supermarkets is Blaj and Medias, tiny medieval towns, perfect for short walks and second-hand shopping.

 My hometown, Sibiu is less than 70 km away and so is the famous medieval citadel, Sighisoara.